 - Tax preparation

-Detail tracking means keeping an eye on your customers, inventory, and sales.
-Without this data to refer to, you’ll never know if you are profitable or making progress towards profitability.
+Detail tracking means keeping an eye on your customers, inventory and sales.
+Without this data to refer to, you’ll never know if you are profitable or making progress toward profitability.

 Keeping in touch with new and old customers, monitoring what types of goods they buy, and when, helps you plan your production schedule and marketing efforts.
 The more personal attention you can give a customer, the more favorably they will view you and your company.
 When you keep detailed records, you can reference them and keep an eye on preferences and buying habits.

-Planning is done by tracking where you’ve been, where you are and where you are going with your business.
-You do that by looking at the day-to-day activities and financial records of your company.
+Planning is done by tracking where you’ve been, where you are currently and where you intend to go with your business.
+This requires looking at the day-to-day activities and financial records of your company.

-It is harder to plan next year’s inventory if you do not have the data about what you ordered this year and last year, and how it sold.
+It's harder to plan next year’s inventory if you don't have data about what you ordered this year and last year, and how it sold.

 - Service contracts